rerun-io/rerun/README.md

 # Build time aware visualizations of multimodal data

-Use the Rerun SDK (available for C++, Python and Rust) to log data like images, tensors, point clouds, and text.
+Use the Rerun SDK (available for Python, C++, and Rust) to log data like images, tensors, point clouds, and text.
 Logs are streamed to the Rerun Viewer for live visualization or to file for later use.

 ```py
 import rerun as rr  # pip install rerun-sdk